 Please ensure that you select Test Cases before saving your Profile.
-This is especially important if you intend to use the ptmcli.exe command line with the -s switch, which specifies that only selected Test Cases will be executed in the Profile.
-See Executing Test Cases From the Command Line for more information about ptmcli.exe.
+This is especially important if you intend to use the PTMCli.exe command line with the -s switch, which specifies that only selected Test Cases will be executed in the Profile.
+See Executing Test Cases From the Command Line for more information about PTMCli.exe.

 Just below the PTM Test Cases list view on the Run Selected Test Cases page of the PTM Wizard, click the Export/Import link, as shown in the figure that follows, and then click the Save Profile… drop-down menu item to save the selected Test Cases in the current test configuration along with all the underlying related properties.